[LACTO] Mom's easy yougurt recipe &

 a cabbage leaf, fold in the sides, and roll towards the tip.
 Place

 seam-side down in a dutch oven.
-Repeat until all of the cabbage leaves
+Repeat until all of the cabbage

 are stuffed (they will stack up to nearly fill the pot).